learn-co-students/html-css-css-fundamentals-code-along-html-000/README.md

 }
 ```

 Next let's add a line height.
-This is the sapcing between lines of text in the paragraph.
+This is the spacing between lines of text in the paragraph.

 ```css
 p {